AlexWang1987/alexwang1987.github.io/foundations/javascript/javascript.md

 V8 is a very polular engine which is heart for [Nodejs](www.nodejs.org) and [Chrome](https://www.google.com/chrome);
 Here is a clear explanation [https://www.youtube.com/watch?v=8aGhZQkoFbQ],but I'll describe it simply.

-In javascript, All codes are organized in functions.
+In javascript world, everything you can think is object, and all codes are organized in functions.
+So application is running by function invoking functions and so on.